javproj/superheroBattle/README.md

 Gameplay:

->Characters have 4 attacks, each with a name and damage value.
+=>Characters have 4 attacks, each with a name and damage value.
->User gets to choose a character, computer chooses a random character not in use.
+=>User gets to choose a character, computer chooses a random character not in use.
->Player can choose which attack to use each turn.
+=>Player can choose which attack to use each turn.
->"Speed" stat value (out of 100) for the character will determine the percentage chance that an attack will miss.
+=>"Speed" stat value (out of 100) for the character will determine the percentage chance that an attack will miss.
 ===> Ex: 30-Speed means that there is a 30% chance an attack will miss.

 Files: